Effective October 16, 2020

 Cookies.
 Cookies are alphanumeric identifiers that are transferred to your computer’s hard drive through your web browsers for record-keeping purposes.
 Some cookies allow us to make it easier for you to navigate our Site and services, while others are used to enable a faster log-in process or to allow us to track your activities at our Site and Service.
+Cookies on this Site may be delivered in a first-party (set by our website) or third-party (set by another website) context.
 There are two types of cookies: session and persistent cookies.

 Session Cookies.
 Session cookies exist only during an online session.
 They disappear from your computer when you close your browser or turn off your computer.
 We use session cookies to allow our systems to uniquely identify you during a session or while you logged into the Site.
 This allows us to process your online transactions and requests and verify your identity, after you have logged in, as you move through our Site.

 Persistent Cookies.
 Persistent cookies remain on your computer after you have closed your browser or turned off your computer.
-We use persistent cookies to track aggregate and statistical information about user activity.
+We use persistent cookies to track aggregate and statistical information about our user's activity.

 Clear GIFs, pixel tags and other technologies.
 Clear GIFs are tiny graphics with a unique identifier, similar in function to cookies.
 In contrast to cookies, which are stored on your computer’s hard drive, clear GIFs are embedded invisibly on web pages.
 We may use clear GIFs (a.k.a. web beacons, web bugs or pixel tags), in connection with our Site to, among other things, track the activities of Site visitors, help us manage content, and compile statistics about Site usage.
 We and our third party service providers also use clear GIFs in emails to our customers, to help us measure email response rates, identify when our emails are viewed, and determine whether our emails are forwarded.